wanghuacan/rebuttal/rebuttle.md

 #### 1. Computational Resources and Time Considerations

 Through preliminary testing, we found that the average runtime for a single task exceeds **10 hours** (including repository search, structural analysis, code generation, and multiple iterative debugging sessions).
-Considering the need for complete evaluation across **3 different LLMs** (GPT-4o, Claude 3.5, DeepSeek V3) and **3 frameworks** (RepoMaster, OpenHands, SWE-Agent), completing all 75 tasks would require approximately **6,750 hours** of computation time and substantial API resource consumption.
+Considering the need for complete evaluation across **3 different LLMs** and **3 frameworks**, completing all 75 tasks would require approximately **6,750 hours** of computation time and substantial API resource consumption.
 Therefore, we selected the **OpenAI officially provided MLE-Bench-lite** as our experimental evaluation test set (22 tasks).

 #### 2. Adopting Standardized Subset